ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/data.md

 out.
 For the most common case of two interacting taxa, the following three possibilities exist.

-1. Both interacting taxa vary from row to row, so taxon names are provided in two fields
+1. Both interacting taxa vary from row to row, so taxon names are provided in two fields.

     Example: Interacting taxa identified in separate columns